-For more information about the TIA allotment calculations, see TEA's Teacher Incentive Allotment page https://tea.texas.gov/texas-educators/educator-initiatives-and-performance/educator-initiatives/teacher-incentive-allotment.
-For more information about the specific amount of TIA funds generated by TIA designated teachers at every campus across the state, see TEA's Teacher Incentive Allotment Funding map. https://tiatexas.org/funding-map/
+For more information about the TIA allotment calculations, see TEA's Teacher Incentive Allotment page.
+For more information about the specific amount of TIA funds generated by TIA designated teachers at every campus across the state, see TEA's Teacher Incentive Allotment Funding Map.